12 April 2019

 BIMCO has co-sponsored a proposal at the 43 rd session of the Facilitation Committee (FAL 43) held at the IMO Headquarters on 8-12 April, putting anti-corruption formally on the IMO agenda going forward.

-The sanctions landscape has grown increasingly complex since BIMCO published its Sanctions Clause for Time Charter Parties in 2010.
+The sanctions landscape has grown increasingly complex since BIMCO published its Sanctions Clause for Time Charter Parties in 2010 and the Designated Entities Clause for Charter Parties in 2013.
 International sanctions regimes are constantly changing with new restrictions being added and new persons and entities being listed.
 A violation of sanctions restrictions can have severe consequences and in the worst cases can lead to parties being listed as sanctioned parties.
 Therefore, carefully worded sanctions clauses in charter parties and other contracts are vital for internationally trading companies to help them manage and mitigate their sanctions risk and to enable them to continue to do business while remaining compliant with the various sanctions regimes.
+The absence of a standard BIMCO sanctions clause for voyage charter parties has resulted in owners and charterers amending the BIMCO Sanctions Clause for Time Charter Parties or drafting bespoke clauses.
+BIMCO has therefore developed this sanctions clause for use in voyage charter parties so that there is an industry standard clause.
+It is intended to provide a balanced allocation of the risks posed by sanctions as between owners and charterers.
 This clause is intended for use in all trades except for container trades.
 A separate sanctions clause for the container trades is under development.
 This clause was published on 19 December 2019.
-It replaces the Sanctions Clause for Time Charter Parties 2010 and the Designated Entities Clause for Charter Parties 2013 (which have been combined to make a new single clause for ease of incorporation).
+It is a sanctions clause that also covers issues related to designated entities previously found in BIMCO’s Designated Entities Clause for Charter Parties 2013.
+This new sanctions clause should be used instead of the old Designated Entities Clause.

 24 November 2015